notshi/dquery/dquery.md

 When we do a query, we write SQL statements.

 SQL keywords are **not** case sensitive, so `select` is the same as `SELECT`.
-We usually end a statement with a semicolon `;` but this is optional as we only currently allow one SQL statement to be executed at a time.
+We always end a statement with a semicolon `;` so you can write many statements in a query.

+However, although we allow multiple SQL statements to be executed at a time, only the latest one will display.

 **We always limit our queries because the database is huge!**
 Returning large results can impact your browser performance, and ultimately the server and the d-portal website.